lingkeshra10/Database-Replication/README.md

-# Database-Replication
+# Maria DB Replication
-This is guide for Database Replication in Maria Database, that can be done with the steps and FAQ

-For the Maria Database there is two type of replication can be done one is Master-Master replication also known as Galera Cluster and another is Master-Slave Replication.
+Database replication is the process of creating and maintaining multiple copies of a database, either on the same server or on different servers, to ensure that the data is consistent and available to users at all times.

+In a replicated database, changes made to the original database are automatically propagated to the replicated copies.
+This allows multiple users to access and work with the same data simultaneously, even if they are located in different locations.

+Replication can be done in a variety of ways, depending on the specific needs of the organization.
+Some common types of replication include:

-Master-Master Replication
+## Master-Master Replication

-Master-Master Replication or Galera Cluster is a synchronus multi-master database cluster, based on synchronus replication and MySQL and InnoDB.
-When the Master-Master replication have apply in the database, any node can perform both write and read in the replication cluster.
+Master-Master Replication or Galera Cluster is a synchronous multi-master database cluster, based on synchronous replication and MySQL and InnoDB.
+When the Master-Master replication has applied in the database, any node can perform both write and read in the replication cluster.

-Pros and Cons
+### Pros and Cons

-Pros
+#### Pros
 - Application can read and write from both Master Database.
-- Simple configuration in order to setup master-master database replication
+- Simple configuration in order to set up master-master database replication
 - Simple, easy and quick failover

-Cons
+#### Cons
 - Loosely consistent
-- If the application having high load, then the replication between master-master database will drag the read and write of database to slower.
+- If the application has a high load, then the replication between the master-master database will drag the read and write of the database slower.

-Master-Slave Replication
+## Master-Slave Replication

-Master-Slave Replication involves in caching data from the master database to slave database.
-This replication process will replicate the copies from the parents database to multiple server simultaneously.
+Master-Slave Replication involves caching data from the master database to the slave database.
+This replication process will replicate the copies from the parent database to multiple servers simultaneously.

-Pros and Cons
+### Pros and Cons

-Pros
+#### Pros
 - Retrieve the data from the master without affecting the performance of the application.
-- Backup entire database from the master to slave database without having any impact to the master.
+- Back up the entire database from the master to the slave database without having any impact on the master.
-- Slaves can be taken offline and can be sync back to the master without having offline for period time.
+- Slaves can be taken offline and can be synced back to the master without having offline for a period of time.

-Cons
+#### Cons
-- If the master database have huge gap of the data that didnt send to slave, the replication between master and slave will be cut off.
+- If the master database has a huge gap in the data that didn't send to the slave, the replication between master and slave will be cut off.
-- If the master is down, slave should be promoted to be the master manually.
+- If the master is down, the slave should be promoted to be the master manually.
 There is no automatic failover between master and slave.
-- In master-slave design, the write should go to the master and not the slave.
+- In master-slave design, the writer should go to the master and not the slave.
 Or not the master-slave replication will be down.